 In this Division, unless the context otherwise requires —

-“authorised representative” means any servant or agent of a share broker, who is employed or engaged by such share broker in the carrying on of his business as a share broker and who is authorised by his employer or principal to sell shares as the representative of his employer or principal in the course of the carrying on of the said business;
+authorised representative means any servant or agent of a share broker, who is employed or engaged by such share broker in the carrying on of his business as a share broker and who is authorised by his employer or principal to sell shares as the representative of his employer or principal in the course of the carrying on of the said business;

-“authorised share broker” means a person authorised by this Division to carry on the business of a share broker;
+authorised share broker means a person authorised by this Division to carry on the business of a share broker;

-“recognised stock exchange” means the stock exchange in Perth as existing at the time of the commencement of this Act, and any other stock exchange or association of share brokers now or hereafter established in this State, which is declared by the Governor by notice in the Government Gazette to be a recognised stock exchange for the purposes of this Act;
+recognised stock exchange means the stock exchange in Perth as existing at the time of the commencement of this Act, and any other stock exchange or association of share brokers now or hereafter established in this State, which is declared by the Governor by notice in the Government Gazette to be a recognised stock exchange for the purposes of this Act;

-“share broker” means any person who carries on the business of buying and selling the shares of any company as a broker or agent for other persons including the companies whose shares are bought or sold.
+share broker means any person who carries on the business of buying and selling the shares of any company as a broker or agent for other persons including the companies whose shares are bought or sold.

 [Section 371 amended by No. 32 of 1947 s.
 18.]